What is the Balance Sheet Analysis?

 So, Fixed Asset Turnover Ratio will be –

-This ratio reflects how efficiently the management of the company is using its substantial fixed assets in generating the revenue of the firm.
-Higher the ratio, the higher is the efficiency of the fixed assets.
+This ratio reflects how efficiently the company's management uses its substantial fixed assets to generate revenue for the firm.
+The higher the ratio, the higher the efficiency of the fixed assets.

 B) Current Assets